OSCH works with youth boards, educators and arts professionals from Manchester, Glasgow, Rajshahi, Karachi, Lahore and Bengaluru.

 Uronto Artist Community, Rajshahi, Bangladesh

-Sadya Mizan is an independent curator and researcher based in Bangladesh.
-Her curatorial expertise is in facilitating decentralized platforms to identify, reconnect and archive cultural narratives, reflect contemporary social realities and inspire communities through multidisciplinary artistic expressions.
+Sadya is an independent curator and researcher, who set up Uronto in 2012.
+Her curatorial expertise is in facilitating decentralised platforms to identify, reconnect and archive cultural narratives, reflect contemporary social realities and inspire communities through multidisciplinary artistic expressions.
+Sadya set up and manages the OSCH Rajshahi Youth Board, Bangladesh.

 The Manchester Museum OSCH Young Collective is a group of 16 to 25 year old young people with diverse ethnic backgrounds who are based in Manchester and beyond, and who meet online and in person to organise events, activities and campaigns relevant to their identities and cultures.